bradbenvenuti/car-simulator/README.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

+From center camera:
 ![alt text][image2]

+From left camera:
+![alt text][image3]

+From right camera:
+![alt text][image4]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+![alt text][image8]
+![alt text][image9]

+I did this process on both tracks in order to get more data points.

+To augment the data set, I also flipped images and angles thinking that this would help reduce overfitting.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 9719 data points.
+I then preprocessed this data by cropping the images and normalizing them.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as it started to overfit after that.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.